 “Do you think that there’s somewhere in Nashville where I can get a drink with little, colorful umbrellas and decorative fruit?”

 He doesn’t seem phased by the questions.
 He just keeps piercing me with his eyes as he says, “Tyler, there’s probably at least 20 places you could get that.
-Whatever you want, you’ll probably find it.
-Best part is, you’ll never hear the same story twice and the faces are always changing.
-Except for the faces you don’t want to change.”
+Whatever you want, you’ll probably find it.”

 I’m so surprised by this turn of events that I failed to recognize my cigarette is burned halfway down the filter.
 Tristan just keeps smiling at me and I feel like I’m melting, in the best way possible.
 All of the sudden I’m thinking of the “chaos theory” scene from Jurassic Park, when Jeff Goldblum explains how a drop of water on your skin will fall a different direction every time.
 I think about my mother and I, hit by trucks and love at the same time.
 There couldn’t be any event in my life more ironic or with a better ability to scare the shit out of me than this.
 But I’m not my mother and I’m pretty sure this situation, this is what Jeff Goldblum was talking about.